cs3451/f19-a4/README.md

-# Assignment 4: Mesh Manipulations
+# Assignment 4: Mesh Subdivision

 In this assignment, you will load, process and display mesh files.
 The sample code has functionality to load and display objects, and displays a simple 3D model of the letter "F" at startup (so something is loaded and displays when you run the code, and so you can see what a model should look like when displayed).